 - Ensure that the feedback you’re asking for is as specific as possible to get clear and productive answers from the customers.

 - Let the customers know why you’re asking for their feedback and be as transparent as possible to establish goodwill among your users.

 2. Conduct surveys.

-Luckily, there are various types of surveys you can choose from.
+Luckily, there are various types of surveys and feedback widgets you can choose from.
 These include: